 Enables advanced record fields such as Sex and Life stage

 Display installation details

-The name used to identify records you make.
-Defaults to your name on Trap.nz.
+The name is used to identify records you make.
+Defaults to your name on Trap.NZ.

 If switched off, only installations that are at the exact coordinates of line members will be pulled in.

 Help popups will appear in some situations - you can disable these once you know your way around the app.

 By default, this setting is enabled, and the project will automatically update when project changes occur.
 This can affect performance on large projects with multiple trappers working simultaneously - in which case we recommend disabling this setting.

 When disabled, a cloud download button will appear in the menu bar when changes are detected.
 Press this to manually sync the changes.